 Advocate for Change

 We will be awarding an outstanding woman in business and in her community with our Athena Award at our December Powerful Voices event.
 Download the 2021 ATHENA Nomination Form Here and submit to firstname.lastname@example.org by October 22, 2021 by 5pm.

-For over 20 years, the Colorado Women’s Chamber of Commerce has presented the ATHENA Leadership Award in Denver.
+For more than 20 years, the Colorado Women’s Chamber of Commerce has presented the ATHENA Leadership Award in Denver.
 The ATHENA Leadership Model® was developed by ATHENA International through a grant from the W. K. Kellogg Foundation in 1982.
 Since the program’s inception, more than 7,000 awards have been presented in over 500 communities in eight countries.